AI-MDE/spec-kit-preset-mde/docs/preset-validation.md

 Checklist used after installing the mde preset into a Spec Kit project.
 Every item should pass before treating the install as ready.

+> **Status:** human reference material only.
+Lives in `docs/` per Principle X — agents must not read this file at runtime.
+It is consumed by `tools/validate-preset.js` and human reviewers.

 Expected install location:

 ```text